 As an action, a blast of cold air erupts from your hands.
-Each creature in a cone must make a Fortitude saving throw.
+Each creature in a cone or line must make a Reflex saving throw.

-On a failed save, a creature takes 3d6 cold damage and is slowed 1 until the end of its next turn.
+On a failure, it takes 3d6 cold damage and is slowed 1 until the end of its next turn.

 On a success, it takes half as much damage.

 A creature killed by this spell becomes a frozen statue until it thaws.

 If the blast of cold air strikes a body of water or a liquid that is principally water (not including water-based creatures), it freezes the liquid to a depth of 15 centimeters over the area.
 The ice is an instantaneous effect, but persists as nonmagical ice.
 Under temperate conditions, the ice lasts 1 minute.
 Creatures that were swimming on the surface of frozen water are trapped in the ice.
-A trapped creature can use an action to make an Acrobatics or Brawn check (its choice) against your spell save Difficulty to break free.
+A trapped creature can use an action to make a Brawn or Nimbleness check (its choice) against your spell save Difficulty to break free.

 You can increase the damage by 1d6 for each additional mana expended.
 If you expend 4 or more mana, the slowed level increases to 2.